Ruby: Factors affecting value

+Color

-Color: In the evaluation of colored gemstones, color is the most important factor.
+In the evaluation of colored gemstones, color is the most important factor.
 Color divides into three components: hue, saturation and tone.
 Hue refers to color as we normally use the term.
 Transparent gemstones occur in the pure spectral hues of red, orange, yellow, green, blue, violet.
 In nature, there are rarely pure hues, so when speaking of the hue of a gemstone, we speak of primary and secondary and sometimes tertiary hues.
 Ruby is defined to be red.
 All other hues of the gem species corundum are called sapphire.
 Ruby may exhibit a range of secondary hues, including orange, purple, violet, and pink.

+Clarity

-Clarity: Because rubies host many inclusions, their clarity is evaluated by the inclusions’ size, number, location, and visibility.
+Because rubies host many inclusions, their clarity is evaluated by the inclusions’ size, number, location, and visibility.
 Rubies with the highest clarity grades are known as “eye-clean,” because their inclusions are the least visible to the naked human eye.
 Rubies may also have thin, intersecting inclusions called silk.
-Silk can scatter light, brightening the gem’s appearance, and the presence of silk can also show whether a ruby has been previously heat treated, since intense heat will degrade a ruby’s silk.
+Silk can scatter light, brightening the gem's appearance, and the presence of silk can also show whether a ruby has been previously heat treated, since intense heat will degrade a ruby's silk.